 - In a medium bowl, whisk all of the sauce ingredients together: water, soy sauce, hoisin, jam, rice vinegar, ginger, cornstarch, and 1 tablespoon chili garlic sauce.
 Taste and add additional garlic chili sauce if you prefer more heat.

-- Heat oil in a large, non-stick skillet or wok over medium high.
+- Heat oil in a large, non-stick skillet or wok over medium-high.
 Add the broccoli and bell peppers.
-Cook 2 minutes, then stir in the garlic, white parts of the green onions, and chickpeas.
+Saute for 2 minutes, then stir in the garlic, white parts of the green onions, and chickpeas.

 - Cook for 3 additional minutes, until the vegetables are crisp-tender, then pour in the sauce.

 - Bring to a simmer and cook until the sauce thickens; about 2 additional minutes.